reald/uv-k5-firmware-custom/README.md

 <img src="/images/ardf_setup.jpg" width=600 />

 Pro: Better front to back ratio, flexible elements better when running in the fields.
-Standard ARDF antenna.
+Standard ARDF antenna!

 Cons: More complex to build, not suitable for TX because of missing adaption.

-Tip: Use 2 layers of tape.
+Tip: Use 2 layers of tape measure.
 Outer 25cm can be single layer.

 | Element | Length | Position |
 | --- | --- | --- |